Last Updated on 15.2.23 by Gorvins

-Recent reports on first time buyers are suggesting that they are struggling the most within the property market.
-After the Brexit vote impacted mortgages for first time buyers, recent figures also show that they are not fully prepared for the cost of buying their first home, meaning that they are facing higher prices with less mortgage choices and less property choices.
+Recent reports on first-time buyers are suggesting that they are struggling the most within the property market.
+After the Brexit vote impacted mortgages for first time buyers, recent figures also show that they are not fully prepared for the cost of buying their first home, meaning that they are facing higher prices with fewer mortgage choices and fewer property choices.

 September is the second month in a row to see the amount of 95% LTV mortgages decrease following the UK vote for Brexit.
 In contrast, the number of available products for individuals with larger deposits grew month on month.
 Mortgages for owners of 20% mortgage deposits increased the most by 10, from 597 in July to 607 in August.

 Overall, 95% LTV mortgage lending accounted for only 2.5% of total mortgage lending in the first quarter of 2016, down from 3% the previous quarter and down from 3.5% year on year.
 This highlights a declining trend in lending to individuals with small deposits.

 In addition to this, research from Barratt Homes has found that 77% of first-time house buyers are forced to make a compromise on the quality of their property, even though the majority will be paying considerably more than the amount they planned to pay.

 Barratt Homes surveyed more than 2000 prospective and first-time home owner’s shows that commonly buyers are paying on average £222,000 instead of the £210,000 they expected paying.
 The areas where most buyers had to compromise to enable the purchase of their first home included house size, garden size and location, which were also cited as the most important factors when selecting a home.